 |We saw Double Island in the background.|

 It was a perfect day, returning with almost 200 photos most of which I’ve already perused, deleting those we didn’t need to keep.
-Its always challenging determining which photos we’ll chose to post.
-As usual we’ll decide as we post over the next several days.
+It’s always challenging determining which photos we’ll choose to post.
+As usual, we’ll decide as we post over the next several days.

 |This beach was covered with rock and wild vegetation.|

 The coastline drive from Trinity Beach to Port Douglas consists of many areas of very steep winding mountain roads.
 If rushing, one could make the trip in a period of shortly over an hour moving as fast as the posted kilometer signs or, as we did over a considerably longer period by often stopping to admire the scenery and take endless photos.

 |We had to travel quite a distance to no longer see Double Island, which we can see from our veranda with Scout Island to the far right.|

 We were in no rush.
 Our goal was to see as much as we could and return on the steep winding highway before dark.
 When we returned home before dark we were pleased for a great day out and also for one more desirable experience in visiting this area of Queensland.

 |The sand is so fine on the beaches that after taking a few photos, I have to gently wipe the miniature grains off of the lens.|